ryan-specter/Innioasis-Updater/README.md

 # Looking to update or customise your Innioasis player? head to [innioasis.com/pages/download](https://innioasis.com/pages/download) to begin

-## Devloped in Python using Cursor IDE by
+## Written in Python using Cursor IDE by
 - Ryan Specter of Team Slide

 ## Special Thanks to